spatie/guidelines.spatie.be/content/code-style/laravel.md

 ## General PHP Rules

 Code style must follow [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/).
-Generally speaking, eveything string-like that's not public-facing should use camelCase.
+Generally speaking, everything string-like that's not public-facing should use camelCase.
 Detailed examples on these are spread throughout the guide in their relevant sections.

 ## Configuration